 The market works in two parts and is free to use.

 First, every Tuesday at 9 p.m. a list of available products is sent by e-mail to everyone with a free Miami County Locally Grown Virtual Market account.
 Customers use this list to place their orders for the following week, which can be done through Sunday evening.
 Then, after producers have dropped off and sorted their orders, customers can pick up the fresh items between 4:30-7:30 p.m. every Tuesday at First Place Christian Center, 16 W. Franklin St. in downtown Troy.
-(Due to the current epidemic, they are now offering curbside pick-up).

 The church is also where Miami County Locally Grown hosts four night markets each year, two in the spring and two in the fall fall.
 During these times, the public can purchase directly from the growers and producers and also meet them face to face.

 The spring public markets were originally scheduled for April 7 and May 5.
 The first one has been canceled, but, as of April 1, the May 5 event is still on.
 They are free to attend and always feature free samples from a number of vendors.
 It’s also a good way to learn about the Virtual Market.

 Shoppers using the Virtual Market have a chance to experience local flavor during each season of the year.